 So with just this much information you can clearly see that melancholy children need to be sincerely listened to and also drawn out of themselves.
 They need one on one involvement from parents and the parent needs to be fully engaged with that child.
 No half-hearted effort while vacuuming or reading the newspaper.

 Allow me to share with you what my dad did when I talked to him.
 I was sitting on the couch and he was in HIS chair facing the TV and watching it as he was usually doing.
 I wanted to tell him something that either happened at school or along that line.
 I mustered up the courage to tell him and he didn't respond.
 I said it again and he didn't respond.
-I said it a third time and he looks over at me with an uninterested facial expression and said to me, "Did you say something?" and it crushed me.
+I said it a third time and he looked over at me with an uninterested facial expression and said to me, "Did you say something?" and it crushed me.
 He clearly had issues I realized as I got older.
 I don't remember my parents ever talking to me like I was a person.
 I had a lot going on inside of me and I needed them to hear me sometimes and talk to me as if I was important.

 I say this not to incite pity but to teach you to not make the same mistakes.
 It took me years and years to finally get to the place that I was confident but sadly many melancholy children never do get there when not nurtured.
 Please slow down with your kids and listen to each one of them as an individual and as a person with high value.

 There are quite a few families with many kids in my life.
 I observe them a lot!
 I am sure they don't all know I do and it doesn't really matter.
-I do it for the sake of writing about it and hopefully inspiring parents to realize how important each child's temperament is and how big of a difference if makes in their lives to learn it and understand it.
-It is also essential the parents know and understand their own temperament.
+I do it for the sake of writing about it and hopefully inspiring parents to realize how important each child's temperament is and how big of a difference it makes in their lives to learn it and understand it.
+It is also essential that parents know and understand their own temperament.
 I have watched the results of one size fits all discipline and also of being disrespectful to children.
 That ALWAYS has severe consequences.
-If you don't model respect nothing you do will give them the character you hope they grow up to have short of learning it all after they leave your home.
+If you don't model respect then nothing you do will give them the character you hope they grow up to have, short of learning it all after they leave your home.

 Read about all the temperament's on my site and you will be able to see a pattern forming.
 The choleric child will try your patience the most.
 (Just so ya know - lol)